 The total number of responses for the 2024 LEO Survey is 659 out of 3105 sampled, resulting in a response rate of 21.2%.
 The margin of error for estimates is 3.8%, but this will be higher for subgroups and for some survey items with lower response rates.

 The Election Trust Initiative and Democracy Fund generously supported the 2024 EVIC LEO Survey.
+The survey was in the field from August 6 until October 15.

 Elections & Voting Information Center Portland, Oregon